Diamond Blackfan Anemia (DBA) in Children

 - Low birth weight

-How is DBA diagnosed?
+How is DBA diagnosed in a child?

 Anemia is diagnosed with: